AN ESSAY BY KAREN SERGEANT

 Mapping decision rights (who owns what) instead of being the final approver.

 Instead of every small choice circling back to the founder, decisions move efficiently through the system with accountability and trust baked in.
+When decision-making is transparent and distributed, progress accelerates.
+And you stop being the default bottleneck.

 These practices aren’t flashy — but they’re powerful.